-Get your handy comparison guide to help you with research, along with a supplier checklist, here.
+Get your handy comparison guide to help you with research and buying metal, along with a supplier checklist!

 Many professional buyers, especially new ones, often feel that buying for the metals industry is overly complex.
 Between thousands of alloys, traceability requirements, machining requirements and more, this belief is understandable.

 1. Informed Suppliers